rpsingh2/dlsd/code/8/README.md

 ```

 #### Cdom
-Continuous domination is a lot like binary domination.
-The difference is that determines by how much one point in space dominates another.
-Instead of returning a binary yes or no, cdom returns a value indicating how much one list dominates the other.
+Continuous domination can be compared to binary domination in that they are both use to compare the dominance of solutions.
+The difference is that continuous domination determines by how much one point in space dominates another.
+Instead of returning a binary "yes or no", cdom returns a value indicating how much one list dominates the other.
 With continuous domination, the differences between two lists are also increased by an exponential factor.
 As a result, points that dominate a solution by quite a bit stand out more than points that dominate solutions only by a slight margin.
 This can be used in sorting the population of genetic algorithms.

+Candidate solutons that dominate points and have a higher cdom score are more likeley to get kept in a population than those with a lower cdom score.
 ```
 def cdom(self, x, y):
     def expLoss(w, x1, y1, n):